 I very nearly studied Biochemistry at university.
 Instead, I graduated with a BA in Classics from Royal Holloway, University of London, in 2009.
 I followed this up with an MA in Classics from the University of Birmingham in 2011, where I wrote my thesis on genre theory in Horace’s Odes.

 I started volunteering in the Heritage Sector in January 2012.
 My first role was as a database and collections volunteer at Guildford Museum.
 I subsequently volunteered with the London Borough of Sutton Heritage Service, the National Army Museum and the National Maritime Museum.
-Alongside study and volunteering, I worked for nearly nine years with the supermarket chain Morrisons, and intensely disliked most aspects of my time there.
+Alongside study and volunteering, I worked for nearly nine years with the supermarket chain Morrisons,.

 I landed my first paid job in the heritage sector in July 2014, as a Curatorial Assistant at Worcester Cathedral Library and Archive (a Heritage Lottery Fund Skills for the Future Traineeship).
 My next job was as a part-time Project Research Assistant at Guildford Museum.
 On my free days during this role, I went back to volunteer with the National Maritime Museum, and took up a new voluntary role at the Horniman Museum.